Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version)

 Regarding the applicability of our approach to \ac{asic} implementations, a few things have to be kept in mind.
 Generally, it should be possible to detect the locations of all transistors and then overlay the layout file.
 In this way, irregularities and deviations from the intended designs can be detected, even without having a golden chip.
 One drawback is that modifications that only affect the metal layers can not be detected if the changes do not manifest in the light reflection.
 However, we think that detecting analog \acp{ht}, such as capacitor-based and dopant-level Trojans, should be possible using \ac{llsi}.
 Since these \acp{ht} use analog properties of the chip and are pre-silicon modifications, we could not investigate them.
 However, in the following, we explain why our approach should be able to detect such \acp{ht}.

-\mysubsubsubsection{Detecting capacitor-based Trojans} Results from \cite{niu_laser_2014} indicate that decoupling capacitors can be imaged using \ac{llsi}, see Fig.~\ref{fig:intel_decouplingcapacitors}.
-Since the capacitors are connected between VCC and GND, the power supply modulation will modulate the electric field and charge density of the capacitor, which influences the light reflection.
+\mysubsubsubsection{Detecting capacitor-based Trojans} Results from \cite{niu_laser_2014} indicate that decoupling capacitors can be imaged using \ac{llsi}.
+Since these capacitors are connected between VCC and GND, the power supply modulation will modulate the electric field and charge density of the capacitor, which influences the light reflection.
 Therefore, \ac{llsi} might also be applicable to detect \acp{ht} that only introduce changes in the capacitance to create a stealthy trigger mechanism (e.g., A2 Trojans~\cite{yang_a2_2016}).

 \mysubsubsubsection{Detecting dopant-level Trojans} The investigations in \cite{kindereit_quantitative_2007} and \cite{kindereit_investigation_2009} show that the light reflection for optical probing depends on the doping level of the silicon.
-Therefore, malicious modifications in the doping concentration to alter the functionality of logic gates~\cite{becker_stealthy_2013} might be detectable using optical probing, especially with \ac{llsi}.
+Therefore, malicious modifications in the doping concentration to alter the functionality of logic gates~\cite{becker_stealthy_2013} might be detectable using \ac{llsi}.